LivePersonInc/developer-center/pages/documents/ConversationalAI/BotAccounts/user-roles-permissions.md

 ### Content User

 This role is for users who create content.
-More specifically, users with this role can create and work with:
+More specifically, users with this role can create and manage:

 * Knowledge bases and articles
-* Domains, intents, and entities
+* Domains, intents and entities

 Users with this role can also:

 * Activate and train models
-* View and download analytics data
+* View, download and purge analytics data
-* Purge analytics data

-### Business User

-Users with this role can only do the following:

-* View analytics data
-* Download analytics data

 ### API Developer

 This is a technical but limited role.
-Users with this role can only create and work with:
+Users with this role can only create and manage:

 * Integrations
 * Credentials

 ### API Credentials Manager

 This is a technical but limited role.
-Users with this role can only create and work with:
+Users with this role can only create and manage:

 * Credentials